Kentico includes many features that utilize email messages as part of their functionality, such as:

 - Fill in the following settings:

-SMTP server on non-standard port
+SMTP server port

 Info: After you enter and save a password, the field always displays 8 "masking" characters, even if the password is longer or shorter.
 This measure helps protect your password.